chenlinear/chenlinear.github.io/content/posts/20230614-machine-learning-notes-torch-nn.md

 ## nn.Sequential

-Compared with `nn.Modul`, `nn.Sequential` can add the layers more easily and don't have to define forward propagation.
+Compared with `nn.Module`, `nn.Sequential` can add the layers more easily and don't have to define forward propagation.
 This is more useful when building a simple neural network.

-For example, to construct a model with a linear layer, a ReLU layer and a linear layer:
+For example, to construct a model with a 2d convolution layer, a ReLU layer and a 2d convolution layer:

 ```python
 model = nn.Sequential(